 Does using the plural "offices" when you only have one location violate the rules?

-We have seen a number of cases where courts have found the use of "associates" in a firm's name deceptive if there is only one associate or, at least, if the attorney does not have any associates at all.
+We have seen a number of cases where courts have found the use of "associates" in a firm's name deceptive if there is only one associate or if the attorney does not have any associates at all.
 A couple of days ago, I noticed a couple of attorneys refer to their firms as "The Law Offices of ....(so and so)..."
 I wonder if the word "offices" suggests there are multiple locations.
 Assuming there is only one, does the title of the firm violate the rules?